wannabeyourfriend/wannabeyourfriend/README.md

 - 💞️ I’m currently learning/self-learning deep learning, machine learning, computer vision, computer graphics.
 - 👀 I’m looking for opportunities to participate in reserch.
 - 📫 How to reach me. email:`wang-zx23@mails.tsinghua.edu.cn`
-- 😄 I look forward to communicating and connecting with any students or professors related to this field.
+- 😄 I look forward to communicating and connecting with any students or professors with background related to AI.
 Feel free to reach out to me anytime!
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I play instruments and am a saxophonist in the band THUMB.
+I enjoy sports and cats!

 ##### Computer Science related Course-Assignments-Index